New South Wales

 Sydney NSW 2000

 If the Respondent has issued a payment schedule they will be given the option to lodge an adjudication response.
-This should be lodged with the ANA handling the application within 5 business days of receiving a copy of the application or 2 business day of receiving notice of an adjudicators acceptance, which ever is later.
+This should be lodged with the ANA handling the application within five business days of receiving a copy of the application or two business days of receiving notice of an adjudicators acceptance, which ever is later.

 An Adjudication Response must (as per the Act):